The Conspiracy

 God promised to give his Son the “nations for your inheritance and the uttermost parts of the Earth for your possession.
 You will break them with a rod of iron.”
 Revelation applies this language to Jesus in his present position - (see, also, Revelation 2:26-27, 12:5).

-Second Psalm to the plot of the Temple leaders to destroy Jesus.
-However, God was not taken by surprise.
-He raised Jesus from the dead and installed him as the absolute Sovereign over all things.
+The New Testament applies the Second Psalm to the plot of the Temple leaders to destroy Jesus, but God was not taken by surprise.
+He raised Jesus from the dead and installed him as Sovereign over the Heavens and the Earth.
 His reign is a present reality.

 • The Anointed Son - (Jesus is the anointed Son of God.
 From the start, his life was characterized by the empowering presence of the Spirit)